 And then there are translated video soundtracks…or subtitles

-Desktop publishing of translated content is just one common issue. eLearning courses often have a lot of video- talking heads, animations, demonstrations, etc. And they all have either voiceover tracks or subtitles that require translation, recording, and editing into the videos after translation.
+Production and engineering of translated content is just one common issue. eLearning courses often have a lot of video- live action, animations, demonstrations, quizzes, etc. And they all have either voice-over tracks or subtitles that require translation, recording, and editing into the videos after translation.
 That means doing transcriptions, translating and localizing them, finding native speaking talent, rerecording the translated content (if you’re doing audio dubs), and editing it back into the video tracks.

 If you choose the subtitle route, these have to be edited in.
 And we localize those voice scripts to ensure they don’t offend or become laughably funny when spoken in the target languages.
 On top of this, all the formatting, length, and character set issues covered earlier apply.
 We take care of all of these aspects.
 It’s not always easy but we’ve developed resources to do all of this.
 All we need are your source files, including Storyline, or your preferred platform files.